ricdip/linux_configs/Debian/README.md

-# linux_configs
+# Debian dotfiles

-A set of personal Debian configuration files.
+A set of personal Debian dotfiles configured for stow.